Table of Contents

 ReadEtcHosts=yes

-Now you can enable & start the systemd-resolved service:
+Now enable and start the systemd-resolved service:

-systemctl enable --now systemd-resolved
+sudo systemctl enable --now systemd-resolved

-systemctl status systemd-resolved
+sudo systemctl status systemd-resolved

-Symlink the stub resolver config to /etc/resolv.conf
+To make applications use systemd-resolved, link the stub resolver to /etc/resolv.conf

 :

-mv /etc/resolv.conf /etc/resolv.conf.bak
+sudo mv /etc/resolv.conf /etc/resolv.conf.bak

 cat /etc/resolv.conf

-Verify DNS Resolution
+Test DNS Resolution

-Query the stub resolver:
+Query the stub resolver to verify it's working:

 dig google.com @127.0.0.53